edanalytics/lightbeam/README.md

 <!-- Logo/image -->
 ![lightbeam](lightbeam/resources/lightbeam.png)

-`lightbeam` injects payloads from JSONL files into an Ed-Fi API.
+`lightbeam` transmits payloads from JSONL files into an Ed-Fi API.
 <!-- GIF or screenshot? -->